|

 had on super computers, enabling them to shrink to the size of a laptop

 or PDA.
-It is expected that the nanotech field will continue to show
+It is expected that the nanotech field will continue its

 The directory of nanotechnology companies listed on Nanotech Now